vSphere8upgrade/7u3-to-8u1/README.md

 <img width="984" alt="image" src="https://github.com/vSphere8upgrade/7u3-to-8u1/assets/135248193/1a469a9d-7c80-45de-89ea-54ae3d6c54c3">

-# Post upgrade considerations
+# Post-Upgrade Considerations <a name="postupgradeconsiderations"></a>

-Check that all integrations, users, monitoring and automations are working.
+Check that all integrations, users, monitoring, and automations are working.
 Perform tests.
 As you work out any issues in each environment, document the fixes as lessons learned for the next environment.

 If you created snapshots, don't hold them for too long.
 Snapshots can stress the storage system, and they are only useful for a few hours; if you must, 2 days should be more than enough of a time window to have taken a good backup.